-Welding gas mainly refers to the protective gas used in gas shielded welding (carbon dioxide gas shielded welding, inert gas shielded welding) and the gas used in gas welding and cutting, including carbon dioxide (CO2), argon (Ar), helium (He), oxygen (O2), combustible gas, mixed gas, etc.
+Welding gas mainly refers to the protective gas used in gas-shielded welding (such as carbon dioxide gas shielded welding and inert gas shielded welding) and the gas used in gas welding and cutting.
+This includes gases such as carbon dioxide (CO2), argon (Ar), helium (He), oxygen (O2), combustible gas, mixed gas, etc.

-During welding, shielding gas is not only the protective medium in the welding area but also the gas medium generating arc;
+During welding, the shielding gas serves not only as a protective medium in the welding area but also as the gas medium generating the arc.

-Gas welding and cutting mainly rely on the high-temperature flame with concentrated heat generated during gas combustion.
+Gas welding and cutting primarily rely on the high-temperature flame with concentrated heat generated during gas combustion.

-Therefore, the characteristics of gas (such as physical and chemical characteristics) not only affect the protection effect, but also affect the ignition of arc and the stability of welding and cutting process.
+Therefore, the physical and chemical characteristics of the gas not only affect the protection effect but also influence the ignition of the arc and the stability of the welding and cutting process.

 1. Types of welding gases

 Welding gas refers to various gases used in welding or cutting.
 Depending on their role in the process, welding gases can be categorized into two types: shielding gas and gas for gas welding and cutting.

 (1) Shielding gas:

 Shielding gas is used in gas shielded welding to provide protection to the weld pool from the surrounding atmosphere.
 Commonly used shielding gases include carbon dioxide (CO2), argon (Ar), helium (He), oxygen (O2), nitrogen (N2), hydrogen (H2), and their mixtures (such as Ar + He, Ar + CO2, Ar + CO2 + O2, etc.).